-Asia Policy, a journal of The National Bureau of Asian Research (NBR), accepts as submissions original articles and essays containing policy-relevant academic research related to contemporary Asia-Pacific affairs.
-NBR is committed to upholding the best practices in all stages of the publication process.
-Expectations for and responsibilities of Asia Policy authors, editors, and reviewers are based on the standards established by the Committee on Publications Ethics (COPE).
+Asia Policy, a quarterly journal of the National Bureau of Asian Research (NBR), accepts as submissions original articles and essays containing policy-relevant academic research on political, economic, security, and energy and environmental issues related to the Asia-Pacific.
+NBR is committed to upholding best practices in all stages of the publication process.
+Expectations for and responsibilities of Asia Policy authors, editors, and reviewers are based on the standards established as core practices by the Committee on Publications Ethics (COPE).